joe-dorward/the-python-programming-language/tkinter/rack-builder/README.md

 One of your customers is a small business with a few racks.
 They've just ordered a Switch, a Controller, and two Disk Shelves (see `sales_order_01.xml`).
+Their 3rd, 4th, and 5th rack are empty - you are free to put the components anywhere.

 **DATA**
 * [`sales_order_00.xml`](sales_order_00.xml) - is the XML data-file used